 Cold foods provide more relief than room temperature options during the first few days.
 The cooling effect temporarily numbs the donor site.
 Ice cream works well – despite dental professionals typically discouraging it – because the cold and smooth texture minimize discomfort while providing calories.

 A protective stent might cover your palate donor site.
 This plastic guard shields the healing tissue from contact with food and your tongue.
 If you have a stent, wear it continuously except when eating and cleaning it.
 The stent feels bulky and affects your speech temporarily, but it dramatically reduces donor site discomfort.
+Most patients ask how long they need to wear the palate stent – the answer is until your follow-up appointment confirms adequate healing, typically 7 to 10 days.

 The palate pain peaks around day two or three, then improves noticeably by day five.
 By the end of week one, most patients barely notice the donor site anymore.
 The graft site, meanwhile, stays relatively comfortable throughout recovery because it remains protected under your lip and gum tissue.